 I’m not going to lie to you, I’m a dog person.
 I grew up with a dog.
 I’m not ashamed to say he was my best friend.
 He was always there for me and he was also a great excuse to go out at least 3 times a day for a walk and make friendships with other dog walkers.
 He was a great distraction, he could keep me focus and he taught me a lot about being responsible and looking after others.

 All that said I have a busy life and I know dogs need a lot of care, time and attention.
-I simply don’t have that at the moment.
+I simply don’t have that Much to spare at the moment.
 At the same time I wanted to have a pet.
 I like animals.
 I know that animals are great for people.
 They provide a distraction after stressful day at work and let you come out of your head by looking after others who depend on you.
 No judgment.
 As a side note I can say that many health practitioners will recommend pets as a form of therapy to patience struggling with mental health problems.
 I thought about a cat, less maintenance but I did hear all those horror stories about snobby cats who dislike their owners and cats that bring their owners little “gifts”.
 I just don’t think I could deal with that.
 What if my cat decided that he/she doesn’t like me?
 I don’t think I could deal with that rejection.
 What about all those dead birds left for me to find just because my cat would think I can’t hunt for my own food or I need a toy to play with.
 This all may sound trivial and I’m not entirely serious when I write this but please remember I’m a dog person.
 So here I was in need for a pet and close to getting a fish but you can’t stroke a goldfish.

 It was than that a girl from work told me all about her rabbit.
 It was like there was a world out there.
 Pet that appears to be a cross between a dog and a hamster (I do apologise to all dog and hamster owners offended by the comparison, I mean well).
 Where have rabbits been all my life?
 I was hooked, I wanted a rabbit.
 This was my solution.
 Small friendly pet with need for love and attention but minus the walks and the commitment and sacrifices (fine I should fess up I oversold my childhood dog, he had his problems too).
 Anyhow, after looking into the rabbit care and rabbit’s requirements I have decided I was ready and rabbit would suit me and I would be a suitable rabbit owner.
 By that point I was able to make an informed desicion about owing rabbits and what it meant to have them.
 Why no one told me about rabbits before?
 I think stars have aligned as just before Christmas my neighbours friend’s daughter was looking to re-home her one year old rabbit.
 He was and still is a Mini Rex male.
 I was looking for a different breed but I couldn’t say no to his pretty face and need for home.
 We were friends from day one.
 After a few months we got a partner for him.
 Rabbits like to be in pairs and they make bonds for life.
 It didn’t seem fair for him not to have a partner.
 You have to do it right though and nine out of ten it takes time.
 That is however a subject for another post.